 Citalopram Oral Solution Warnings/Precautions:

-Increased risk of suicidal thinking and behavior in children, adolescents and young adults; monitor for clinical worsening and unusual changes.
-Congenital long QT syndrome, bradycardia, hypokalemia, hypomagnesemia, recent MI, uncompensated heart failure, or concomitant drugs that prolong the QT interval: not recommended; monitor ECG if therapy is considered.
+Increased risk of suicidal thinking and behavior in children, adolescents and young adults; monitor for clinical worsening and unusual changes in all patients.
+Avoid in congenital long QT syndrome, bradycardia, hypokalemia, hypomagnesemia, recent MI, uncompensated heart failure; monitor ECG if therapy is considered.
+Discontinue therapy if persistent QTc measurements >500ms.
 Correct hypokalemia, hypomagnesemia before starting and periodically monitor.
-Bipolar disorder.
-History of seizures or mania/hypomania.
-ECT.
-Monitor for serotonin syndrome; discontinue if occurs.
+Monitor for serotonin syndrome; discontinue and treat if occurs.
+Screen for bipolar disorder, mania, or hypomania prior to initiation.
+Seizure disorder.
 Angle-closure glaucoma.
-Hepatic or severe renal impairment (CrCl <20mL/min).
+Avoid in untreated anatomically narrow angles.
 Volume-depleted.
+Hyponatremia (esp. in elderly).
 Sexual dysfunction.
 Avoid abrupt cessation.
+Write ℞ for smallest practical amount.
 Reevaluate periodically.
-Write ℞ for smallest practical amount.
+Hepatic or severe renal impairment (CrCl <20mL/min).
 Elderly.
-Labor & delivery.
 Pregnancy: effects on neonates exposed in 3rd trimester (see full labeling).
-Nursing mothers: not recommended.
+Nursing mothers: monitor infants.